algomo/knowledge-base/docs/docs/data-sources/Intents.md

 8. In the **Responses** field, enter the response(s) you want your bot to give.
 9. On the **Not Live** toggle, turn on the toggle to make your intent live.
 10. Save your intent.
-11. Repeat steps 4-10 for each intent you want to add to your intent group.

 ---